pyc-team/pytorch_concepts/conceptarium/README.md

 ---

 ## Implementing Your Own Dataset
-Create your dataset in Conceptarium by following the guidelines given in [examples/contributing/dataset.md](examples/contributing/dataset.md).
+Create your dataset in Conceptarium by following the guidelines given in [torch_concepts/examples/contributing/dataset.md](../examples/contributing/dataset.md).

 This involves the following steps:
-- Create the dataset in `torch_concepts/data/datasets/your_dataset.py`.
+- Create the dataset (`your_dataset.py`).
-- Create the datamodule in `conceptarium/data/datamodules/your_datamodule.py`.
+- Create the datamodule (`your_datamodule.py`) wrapping the dataset.
-- Create configuration file in `conf/dataset/your_dataset.yaml`.
+- Create configuration file in `conceptarium/conf/dataset/your_dataset.yaml`, targeting the datamodule class.
 - Run experiments using your dataset.

 If your dataset is compatible with the default configuration structure, you can run experiments directly as follows: